rikinsk/hasura-async-action-client/README.md

 Hasura async actions return an action id immediately and the actual result of the action can be fetched via a subscription to that id.

-Hasura Async Action Client accepts an action request, action name and request variables and calls a callback when the async action completes.
+Hasura Async Action Client accepts an action name, action request and request variables and calls a callback when the async action completes.

 ## Usage